dailytutorfor.you

 Superpowers enforces the RED-GREEN-REFACTOR cycle:

-// Step 1: RED - Write failing test describe('AuthService', () => { it('should register new user', async () => { const result = await auth.register({ email: 'test@example.com', password: 'SecurePass123!' }); expect(result.success).toBe(true); }); }); // Run test → FAILS (function doesn't exist yet) // Step 2: GREEN - Write minimal code to pass async function register(user) { return { success: true }; } // Run test → PASSES // Step 3: REFACTOR - Improve code quality async function register(user) { // Validate input if (!user.email || !user.password) { throw new Error('Missing fields'); } // Hash password const hashedPassword = await bcrypt.hash(user.password, 10); // Save to database const newUser = await User.create({ email: user.email, passwordHash: hashedPassword }); return { success: true, user: newUser }; } // Tests still pass → Refactoring successful!
+// Step 1: RED - Write failing test describe('AuthService', () => { it('should register new user', async () => { const result = await authService.register({ email: 'test@example.com', password: 'SecurePass123!' }); expect(result.user).toBeDefined(); expect(result.token).toBeDefined(); }); }); // Run test → FAIL (method doesn't exist yet) // Step 2: GREEN - Write minimal code to pass async register(userData) { const user = await this.userRepo.create(userData); const token = this.generateToken(user); return { user, token }; } // Run test → PASS // Step 3: REFACTOR - Improve code quality // Add validation, error handling, etc.

 • Writing code before tests

-• Skipping tests because "I'm sure"
+• Skipping tests "because you're already sure"

-• Tests that aren't independent
+• Tests that are not independent

 Systematic Debugging